 At Clarborough, we have many minds but one mission: be the best you can be.

-Our core values of health, well-being, family and a love of learning permeate through our Golden Rule: We look after ourselves, others, our school and our planet.
+The importance of health, well-being, family and a love of learning permeate through our Golden Rule: We look after ourselves, others, our school and our planet.